mohamdelbehairy/pay_with_stripe/README.md

- # Pay with Strip
+ # Pay with Stripe

-Pay with Strip is a Flutter package that simplifies the Stripe payment process.
+Pay with Stripe is a Flutter package that simplifies the Stripe payment process.
 Instead of handling multiple steps manually, this package allows you to complete the entire payment process with just a single line of code.

 With this package, you can easily collect payment details using Stripe’s secure infrastructure, providing a smooth and hassle-free experience for both developers and users.